In this article, I explore the 30 best vscode shortcuts in 2024.

 Windows command: Alt + Shift + Up/Down arrow

 Here's a common request.
-Use this duplicate line VSCode shortcut to quickly replicate your work.
+Use this copy line VSCode shortcut to quickly replicate your work.
 It takes a fraction of a second to repeat code blocks or to paste blocks of code without manually selecting them.
 And there's a reason this made our top ten shortcuts in the list.
 My experience shows duplicate line VSCode shortcuts are some of the most commonly used for repetitive work.

 11. Navigate to a Specific Line